 Generally, the Emergency Medical Services (EMS) response time is about 8 to 9 minutes in case you encounter a medical emergency.
 Nature is unpredictable, and accidents can happen in the wilderness too.
 What begins as a pleasant trip, climb, or float can quickly become a dangerous situation.
 Now imagine a scenario in which you are in the wilderness or backcountry, you’ve hiked nine miles from the trailhead and there’s no mobile service.
 In locations like these, medical assistance might not show up for hours or even days—who knows?

-Learning CPR and first aid through a wilderness first aid training course from a reputed institute will make you a responsible hiker.
+Taking CPR and first aid course through a wilderness first aid training course from a reputed institute will make you a responsible hiker.
 American HealthCare Academy offers high-quality CPR and first aid courses that are designed to prepare you to face any adversity during hiking or any outdoor adventure.
+You many want to know how long does CPR certification last.
+It lasts for 2 years and after that you can renew it with us.

 What should I pack in my first aid kit while hiking?